Abdulmajeed-Babale/Home_Automation/README.md

-# STEM-HOME

 # DESCRIPTION
-STEM-HOME is a Home automation system for controlling and monitoring your home appliance through an IoT dashboard.
+A Home automation system for controlling and monitoring your home appliance through an IoT dashboard.

 ### Features